 Maintain your guttering

-Obstructed or damaged guttering can result in subpar water flow through the system.
+Obstructed or damaged guttering results in subpar water flow through the system.
 The accumulation of leaves and debris exacerbates these risks, potentially resulting in substantial costs for future repairs or replacements if not cleaned regularly.
-So, it’s crucial to efficiently maintain your guttering using appropriate cleaning tools to ensure a more effective drainage system.
+So, it’s crucial to maintain your guttering using appropriate cleaning tools to ensure a more effective drainage system.

 Organise your internal shed space